rjspencer/docs/theming.md

 limit
 :	a limit on the amount of returned audio objects

-order
+    defaults to `50`

+direction
-:	the order in which to show the videos
+:	the direction in which to show the audio

     defaults to `asc`

+accountid
+: a comma separated list of the IDs of the accounts to limit the results to, must be children accounts of the current account, see variable `{ChildAccountIDs}`

+    defaults to none (i.e. the current account)

 ### Variables